Governor of North Carolina: Election

-As with other state officials, only qualified voters in North Carolina are eligible to be elected governor.
-Unlike most other candidates, who must be at least 21 years of age, any potential governor must be at least 30 years of age.
+As with other state officials, only registered voters in North Carolina are eligible to be elected governor.
+Unlike most other candidates for statewide executive office, who must be at least 21 years of age, any potential governor must be at least 30 years of age.
 They must also have been a citizen of the United States for at least five years and a resident of North Carolina for at least two years preceding election.
-The governor is elected in 1972 and every four years thereafter.
-They serve for a four-year term and until their successor has assumed office.
+The governor is elected every four years in increments proceeding from the year 1972.
+They serve for a four-year term and continue in office until their successor has sworn in.
 Contested elections for the office of governor are resolved by a majority vote of the General Assembly.

-The governor's term of office begins on January 1 following their election, but they may not exercise the duties of the office until delivering and undersigning the oath or affirmation of office before a justice of the North Carolina Supreme Court.
+The governor's term of office begins on January 1 of the year following their election, but they may not exercise the duties of the office until delivering and undersigning the oath or affirmation of office before a justice of the North Carolina Supreme Court.
 The oath, which is identical for all state officials, is prescribed by the Article VI Section 7 of the constitution.
 Since 1877, new governors have often sworn their oaths in public inaugural ceremonies which are accompanied by celebratory balls and parades.
 They typically receive the Great Seal of the State North Carolina from the outgoing incumbent in a private meeting.
 The governor is limited to serving two consecutive terms in office, with no limits on nonconsecutive terms.
 In the event the governor-elect fails to qualify for their office, the lieutenant governor-elect becomes governor.
 The lieutenant governor is elected at the same time as the governor but on their own ticket.